tuvshuud/php7-apache-laravel/readme.md

   --name <container_name> tuvshuud/github
 ```

-To extend this image for your project by adding custom dependency and libraries, see the [example](https://github.com/tuvshuud/php7-apache-laravel/example).
+To extend this image for your project by adding custom dependency and libraries, see the [example](https://github.com/tuvshuud/php7-apache-laravel/tree/master/example).

+Note: This image uses mirror.datacenter.mn as mirror ubuntu repository.
+You may need to comment out following line in a [Dockerfile](https://github.com/tuvshuud/php7-apache-laravel/blob/master/Dockerfile) to use the default one.
+`RUN sed -i s/archive.ubuntu.com/mirror.datacenter.mn/i /etc/apt/sources.list`